 In fact, Hollywood has even admitted to putting a sepia filter in post-production when a movie takes place somewhere in Mexico.
 This is to give the audience the idea that it’s old, deserted, and distant.
 Like something you’d see in a western movie.

 But nothing could be further from the truth!

-Yes, I’ll be the first to admit that Mexico isn’t the perfectly manicured country we are used to seeing north of the border.
-Sometimes, you’ll see a perfect mansion next to an unfinished property in a major city.
-Some areas in Mexico are faced with the extremes of poverty.
-However, to assume that Mexico is a technology-less, old, and 3rd world country is inaccurate.
+Yes, I’ll be the first to admit that Mexico isn’t a perfectly manicured country.
+You might see broken sidewalks, poorly placed electrical wiring, and sometimes you’ll even see a perfect mansion next to an unfinished house in a major city.
+Some areas in Mexico are faced with extreme poverty.
+However, to assume that Mexico lacks technology, is old, or that there isn’t money is very wrong.
 Mexico actually has the 15th highest GDP in the world

 What Is The Definition Of 3rd World?

-It has nothing to do with economic development, mortality rates, and all the other things that people thing a third world country is.
-So although technically Mexico is by definition a 3rd world country, it is most certainly non of those other things.
+It has nothing to do with economic development, mortality rates, and all the other things that people think a third world country is.
+So although technically Mexico is by definition a 3rd world country, it is most certainly none of those other things.

 Mexico has a thriving economy, an incredibly developed infrastructure, and low infant mortality rates compared to most of the world.